 - Screen all vents and openings

-Closing access points helps prevent new mice from entering.
+Closing access points helps prevent new mice from entering while you address existing activity.

 Reduce Clutter and Hiding Spots